Gentle Guide for Tired Parents

 Yes !
 That includes everything: feeding, burping, diaper changes, and even cuddling.
 By the time you've done all of that, your baby might already be ready for sleep again.
 It's completely normal for newborns to sleep more than they are awake.

-Why Timing Matters (But Don't Stress About It)
+Why Newborn Sleeping Time Matters (But Don't Stress About It)

 When you are following the awake windows, you have to ensure that your baby has slept at the awake window time. e.g if you are following a 45-minute awake window, that would mean that your baby has slept 45 minutes after their wake-up.
 Most often, this is where parents tend to miss the awake window as they begin the process of sleep at 45 minutes, thinking they are following the awake window.
 This results in the baby getting overtired